Liu-Yitao/mtm-svd-python/README.md

 https://github.com/mathildejutras/mtm-svd-python

 This script was adapted by Yitao Liu at Nanjing University of Information Science & Technology, China.
-Copyright (C) 2021, Yitao Liu
+Copyright (C) 2021, Yitao Liu.
-and is available under the GNU General Public License v3.0
+And is available under the GNU General Public License v3.0.

 The script may be used, copied, or redistributed as long as it is cited as follow:
 []